 The participants also reported experiences of enhanced functioning, including: low inhibition and anxiety, capacity to restructure problem in broader context, enhanced fluency and flexibility of ideation, heightened capacity for visual imagery and fantasy, increased ability to concentrate, heightened empathy with external processes and objects, heightened empathy with people, subconscious data more accessible, association of dissimilar ideas, heightened motivation to obtain closure, visualizing the completed solution.

-Although this experiment had no control group, so we can’t say for certain whether the psychedelics in this study objectively improved the capacity for problem-solving; the participants undoubtedly found the experience helpful in aiding the creative process.
+This experiment had no control group, meaning that we can’t say for certain whether the psychedelics in this study objectively improved the capacity for problem-solving.
+Nevertheless, the participants undoubtedly found the experience helpful in aiding their creative process.
 This study paved the way for future investigations into the creativity-enhancing potential of classic psychedelics.

 Roland Griffiths and his team at Johns Hopkins carried out a breakthrough study showing the relationship between psilocybin use and mystical experiences.
 This double-blind study evaluated the acute and longer-term psychological effects of a high dose of psilocybin relative to a comparison compound.
 The psilocybin was administered under comfortable, supportive conditions, much like the environment we create at Synthesis.